-Clipboard picture frames have been everywhere recently in home décor stores and websites, in different styles and shapes and colors.
+DIY clipboard picture frames have been everywhere recently in home décor stores and websites, in different styles and shapes and colors.
 I am constantly looking for inspiration for my craft projects and this is my take using a Smoothfoam sheet instead of a clipboard.
-These frames were quick and easy to make – under an hour for both!
+This clipboard frame craft is quick and easy to make – under an hour for both!
 Clipboard picture frames would make the perfect Mother’s Day or Teacher Appreciation gift.
 You can even insert your favorite quote or gift card under the clip!

 Glue together wood candlesticks and wheels for the base, and glue smaller pieces together to create a finial for the top.